Frequently Asked Questions

 - What conditions and disorders do you treat?

 Well, I treat whole people, not disorders.
 But I think I know what you’re asking… I love to support individuals through experiences relationship and career challenges, overall growth, acceptance, managing transitions, and finding genuine happiness and satisfaction!
+You can check out the pages under the “Specialties” tab to read more about some more specifics.

 - What ages do you treat?